 - Wireless access points.

-An admin must also know all connected devices (servers, computers, printers, etc.) and their connectivity path through the network.
+An admin must also be familiar with all connected devices (servers, computers, printers, etc.) and their connectivity path through the network.

 Auditing and mapping help identify potential weak points and ways to improve network safety, performance, and reliability.